MohamedAladel/laravel-template-multilingual/ROADMAP.md

 -   [x] select api component (central table select api), props : what to show in select, item selected is id or full item
 -   [x] change react-toastify to [sonner](https://github.com/emilkowalski/sonner)
 -   [x] crud generator, a page that you can choose want create a single page, crud (modal, page)
+-   [ ] change react\async to spatie\fork
+        -> the problem is cant handle async function in webhosting, the main thread is to fast than async proccess